Physics with Data Analytics

 Why is it exciting?

 Physics is the most fundamental science.
 It explains the mysteries of the universe and has fuelled many of the scientific and technological developments that we take for granted.
 Physicists pioneered modern technologies as diverse as the Internet, digital cameras, and MRI scanners.

 Today, physicists continue to generate new knowledge about our world and lead innovation in cutting-edge realms such as:

 - spearheading research on sustainable energy production and other global challenges.

 Our technology-infused world also generates massive amounts of data and physicists are among those working to interpret that data and revolutionise how technologies are harnessed.
 The methods to process data are not only used in physics but applied across disciplines and sectors, including the semiconductor industry, pharmaceutical industry, finance, and software development, giving you an exciting range of options.

 What will I study?

-You will begin studying a variety of physics topics in Years One and Two.
-This degree combines lectures, tutorials and stimulating laboratory work and projects with fundamental physics concepts and exciting, real-life technological skills and applications.
+You will begin studying a variety of physics topics in Years 1 and 2.
+This degree combines lectures, tutorials, stimulating laboratory work, and projects combining fundamental physics concepts with exciting, real-life technological skills and applications.

-In third year you will have the opportunity to work in industry as part of our industrial training programme or if you wish to pursue a research career, you will have the option of spending your placement working in one of the research groups in the School of Physical Sciences, where you’ll assist with cutting-edge research projects.
+In third year you will have the opportunity to work in industry as part of our industrial training programme or optionally spend your placement working in one of the research groups in the School of Physical Sciences or DCU affiliated research centres, where you’ll assist with cutting-edge research projects.